 If you ask an Estonian to talk about Estonia, you are likely to hear about the Song and Dance Festival.
-Probably because the song and dance festival is not just a big summer event that takes every 5 years, but it is a way of being that helps us to better understand ourselves and carries all the important values that we consider important as a nation - love for your country, language, culture, and customs.
+Probably because the song and dance festival is not just a big summer event that takes place every five years, but it is a way of being that helps us to better understand ourselves and carries all the important values that we consider important as a nation - love for your country, language, culture, and customs.

 The Song Festival has grown steadily since 1869, when the first festival was held in Tartu under the leadership of Johann Voldemar Jannsen, and has kept pace with the times.
 Only male choirs and wind orchestras with a total of a thousand performers participated in the first song festival.
 Over time, mixed, children's, women's and boys' choirs, hobby symphonies, and toddler choirs were added.
 The party moved to Tallinn, where the first dance party took place in 1934.
 Since 1947, song and dance festivals have mostly been held together.

 The song and dance festival in 2019 had 44 times more participants than the first song festival in Tartu, and the audience's interest in the song and dance festival was so great that tickets ran out both at the dance festival and for the first time in history at the song festival, gathering 100,000 people.
 At the same time, such a huge interest in the song festival shows that the tradition on the UNESCO World Heritage List is indeed alive and important regardless of age or social status.

 After the program has been put together by artistic directors, registration for the festival for choirs, orchestras, and dance groups will be announced.
 This usually takes place 1.5 to 2 years before the start of the next festival.
 It is also possible for foreign ensembles to participate in the song festival - for this, they have to register their ensemble for the party in time and then acquire a repertoire, which is mostly in Estonian.